Yeren: Conclusion

 Some yeren sightings may be misidentified Asian black bears.

 As all expeditions had failed to turn up convincing evidence, scientific interest plummeted by the late 1980s.
 Alleged bodies, hairs, and footprints actually came from various known animals, including humans, Himalayan brown bears, Tibetan blue bears, Asian black bears, macaques, goral, and serow.
 Purported "monkey boy" skulls, supposed evidence of yeren/human hybrids, actually belonged to fully human children who suffered spinocerebellar ataxia.
 Since they usually are reported to have occurred at a distance, eyewitnesses may have misidentified bears, gibbons, and monkeys.
 Additionally, many eyewitness accounts were likely completely fabricated or embellished.

 Following the 1989 Tiananmen Square protests and massacre, the government began constricting private organizations and discouraged the ideas and observations of lay peoples (including on scientific matters).
 Concurring with this trend, in 1994, Li's Yeren Association was subsumed by the China Association for Science and Technology (though it is largely funded by members instead of governments), and was renamed the Strange and Rare Animals Exploration and Investigation Committee.
 Further study is still not ubiquitously reproved in Chinese academic circles, though mainstream academia does not consider the yeren to be real.
-One of the only academics left attempting to prove the creature's existence is American anthropologist Jeffrey Meldrum.
+One of the only academics left attempting to prove the creature's existence was American anthropologist Jeffrey Meldrum.